 According to the Harmonized Framework Report from March 2017, 3.8 million people are in a situation of food insecurity in Mali, 300,000 more than in 2016.
-While the food security situation did seem to stabilize in early 2015, these newly released figures suggest that the situation has worsened during the past year.
-Likewise, 5 years after the beginning of the crisis in Northern Mali, child malnutrition rates in the Gao (15.2%) and Timbuktu (15.7%) regions remain alarming and still exceed the emergency threshold (Humanitarian Bulletin, OCHA, August – November 2017).
+While the food security situation did seem to stabilise in early 2015, these new figures suggest that the situation has worsened during the past year.
+Likewise, five years after the beginning of the crisis in Northern Mali, child malnutrition rates in the Gao (15.2%) and Timbuktu (15.7%) regions remain alarming and still exceed the emergency threshold (Humanitarian Bulletin, OCHA, August – November 2017).

 Where we work

 In the Timbuktu region, DRC is implementing a comprehensive food security programme that aims to reinforce the resilience of households and communities by linking relief and development and by tackling structural and long-term issues.
 The programme is designed around seasonal cash transfers, complemented by individual and community-based activities, such as nutritional screening, training on cultivation techniques and managing cooperative farms for farmer organisations.
 This programme, funded by ECHO, USAID/Food for Peace and the European Union Trust Fund, is partly implemented through the Alliance for Community Resilience, a consortium of seven international NGOs.